Berndnaut Smilde, Nimbus D’Aspremont, 2012, digital c-type print, 75 x 110cm. Courtesy of the artist and Ronchini Gallery, London.

 ABOUT US

 CLIMARTE harnesses the creative power of the arts to inform, engage and inspire action on the climate crisis.
-Bringing together a broad alliance from across the arts, humanities and sciences, CLIMARTE advocates for immediate, effective and creative action to restore a climate capable of sustaining all life.
+Bringing together a broad alliance from across the arts, humanities and sciences, CLIMARTE advocates for immediate, effective and creative policy action to restore a climate capable of sustaining all life.

 "The more clearly we can focus our attention on the wonders and realities of the universe about us, the less taste we shall have for destruction."